THE PASCHAL TRIDUUM:

 Just as there were many who were astonished at him —so marred was his appearance, beyond human semblance, and his form beyond that of mortals— so he shall startle many nations; kings shall shut their mouths because of him; for that which had not been told them they shall see, and that which they had not heard they shall contemplate.

 Who has believed what we have heard?
-And to whom has the arm of the Lord been revealed?
+And to whom has the arm of the LORD been revealed?
+For he grew up before him like a young plant, and like a root out of dry ground;

-struck down by God, and afflicted.
+Surely he has borne our infirmities and carried our diseases; yet we accounted him stricken, struck down by God, and afflicted.
 But he was wounded for our transgressions, crushed for our iniquities; upon him was the punishment that made us whole, and by his bruises we are healed.

-All we like sheep have gone astray; we have all turned to our own way, and the Lord has laid on him the iniquity of us all.
+All we like sheep have gone astray; we have all turned to our own way, and the LORD has laid on him the iniquity of us all.

 He was oppressed, and he was afflicted, yet he did not open his mouth; like a lamb that is led to the slaughter, and like a sheep that before its shearers is silent, so he did not open his mouth.
-By a perversion of justice, he was taken away.
-Who could have imagined his future?
-For he was cut off from the land of the living, stricken for the transgression of my people.
-They made his grave with the wicked and his tomb with the rich, although he had done no violence, and there was no deceit in his mouth.

-because he poured out himself to death, and was numbered with the transgressors; yet he bore the sin of many, and made intercession for the transgressors.
+Therefore I will allot him a portion with the great, and he shall divide the spoil with the strong; because he poured out himself to death, and was numbered with the transgressors; yet he bore the sin of many, and made intercession for the transgressors.

 PSALM 22 Deus, Deus meus